wergo/WormPlay/README.md

 The application is available as a JAR file in the releases section of this repository.
 The source code is also available for those interested in exploring or modifying the application.

+## Installation

-To install, simply download the content of the dist folder including the dist/lib subdirectory.
-You will additionally need to hav the Java Media Framework (jmf.jar) copied into the dist/lib folder.
+To install, simply download the content of the dist folder including the dist/lib subdirectory containing the plot package (Plot.jar).
+You will additionally need to have the Java Media Framework (jmf.jar) copied into the dist/lib folder.

+## Usage

 To run the application, cd into the dist folder and type the following command in the terminal: